pfheatwole/thesis/source/canopy_geometry.rst

    A paraglider dynamics model requires the aerodynamics and inertial properties of the canopy, which can be estimated from the canopy geometry.

-   This chapter discusses how to design a wing geometry using wing sections.
-   First you specify the position, scale, and orientation of each section, then you assign each section a profile.

-   There are many tools that allowing designing a wing using wing sections, but they were not ideal for parafoils.
-I looked into why they were limited set my sights on what would be my "ideal" way to design a wing, and realized it was easier to split the process in two: a general equation and a choice of parametrization.

-   This chapter introduces the general equation for selecting points on section surfaces (chords, camber lines, or profiles), discusses why the general equation is unwieldy/inconvenient to use directly, describes existing tools as parametrizations of the general equation (and the limitations of those parametrizations), then introduces a parametrization that's more convenient for designing parafoil canopies.
+   This chapter develops a parametric parafoil canopy geometry.
+It starts with *wing sections*, which are the starting point for parametrizing a wing geometry (airfoil curves capture the structure of the profiles).
+Using the airfoil to provide the points in a local (airfoil) coordinate system establishes a general equation for points on the wing surfaces (chords, camber lines, or profiles).
+The sections must then be scaled, positioned, and oriented.
+The rest of this chapter focuses on a reparametrization of the general equation that makes it easier to design non-linear wing geometries.
+The reparametrization (1) enables designing position using points other than the leading edge, and (2) decouples the scale, position, and orientation parameters so they can be designed independently.

+   The reparametrization makes it easier to design the overall wing (since components are independent) and makes it easier to use simple analytical definitions based on a small number of *design parameters* that capture the structure of the shape. [[The designer can choose whatever reference points allow for the simplest design parameters; eg, maybe the trailing edge is a perfect circle, but the leading edge is complex.]]

 * What is a canopy?